LiderTeknolojiGelistirme/XR4MCR/README.md

 The main event types used in the node system in XR4MCR are:

-TABLE 5.11: Node Event Types
+Table 11: Node Event Types

 | **Event Tipi** | **Triggered Time** | **Purpose** |
 | --- | --- | --- |